Things to do in the Yucatán Peninsula

-A trip to Cancun can definitely resume in a week at an all-inclusive resort, but if you like to make the most of your travels and to live as many experiences as you can, bear with us in this post.
-Here we will show you that besides chilling out at a resort and beautiful beaches, Cancun and the whole Yucatán Peninsula in Mexico can offer way more things to do and to see, such as: visiting Mayan ruins, caves, cenotes, pink lakes, swimming with whale sharks, trying out local food and more.
+A trip to Cancun can definitely be resumed in a week at an all-inclusive resort, but if you like to make the most of your travels and live as many experiences as you can, bear with us in this post.
+Here, we will show you that besides chilling out at a resort and on beautiful beaches, Cancun and the whole Yucatán Peninsula in Mexico can offer way more things to do and to see, such as: visiting Mayan ruins, caves, cenotes, pink lakes, swimming with whale sharks, trying out local food and more.

 The Yucatán Peninsula is a region in the southeast of Mexico and it is made up of three States: Yucatán, Quintana Roo and Campeche.
 See the map below:

 As the Yucatán Peninsula has a tropical climate, I honestly would go there at any time of the year.
 Here is a detailed list of the seasons that will help you out:

 High Season: From December till April and from July to August the Yucatán Peninsula gets more crowded and more expensive.

 Low Season: May, June, September, October and November are the cheapest months to travel in Yucatán Peninsula.